-- The day before or of go take your engagement ring to be cleaned.
-At most jewelry store will do it for free and normally online takes 10-15 minutes.
+- The day before or go take your engagement ring to be cleaned.
+Most jewelry stores will do it for free and normally online takes 10-15 minutes.

 - Worried about hair and makeup?
 This is the perfect time for your hair and make-up trial!
-Make sure to have a buffer of a few hours between being done at the salon and your sessions start time.
-You don’t want to be rush and late to your engagement session.
+Make sure to have a buffer of a few hours between being done at the salon and your session’s start time.
+You don’t want to be rushed and late to your engagement session.
 Don’t miss that perfect light!

 - The night before, set out your outfits!

 - Don’t be me!
 Eat a light meal or snack before your session and maybe bring snacks too!
 I get hungry and no one wants to be hungry during a session.
 In my sessions, I do a lot of walking, skipping, jumping, and movement, so having energy is key!

 - The number one thing you should do is, clear your day or night!
 This is exciting.
 You are getting a beautiful and romantic gallery of you and your boo.
 These are memories!
 I tell my couples to plan date day/night.
 Get ready together, have a glass of wine or beer (trust me it helps with nerves haha), have a boom time at your session, and have reservations at your favorite dinner spot made, enjoy dinner and RELAX!